Annual and Historical Events with the BDRC

 Concerts: now that the VOH is operational, the BDRC has started to host concerts.
 Big bands, jazz and bluegrass acts have been particularly popular, and their more acoustic sounds are a great fit for the VOH’s auditorium.
 However, several rock bands have shaken the windows too.

-Additionally: The BDRC has sold community calendars, helped with the Baltimore Festival and Parade, had booths at the Fairfield County Fair and Millersport Sweet Corn Festival, sold glassware and other items, hosted the annual State of the Village presentation, and more.
+Additionally: The BDRC has sold community calendars, helped with the Baltimore Festival and Parade, had booths at the Fairfield County Fair and Millersport Sweet Corn Festival, sold glassware and other items, hosted the annual State of the Village presentation, promotes the village yard sale (click here for a helpful pricing guide), and more.
 They also publish a newsletter the Twin City Update (the name of which is a tribute to the town’s history as two towns – New Market and Basil, which were separated for much of their history by the Ohio-Erie Canal).

 Some pictures of our past events

-Click a picture to find out more about these specials ways to help the community.
+Click a picture to find out more about these special ways to help the community.

 BALTIMORE DOWNTOWN RESTORATION